Articles and Resources For Writers

 Worldbuilding for Games Q&A »

-Whether you're an experienced games writer, just starting out in the industry, or someone looking to move from another field to games, I hope you find it useful.
+Whether you're an experienced games writer; someone just starting out in the industry; or looking to move from another field to games, I hope you find it useful.

-In November 2022 the Writers’ Guild of Great Britain kicked off a new series of events focused on games writing by interviewing me about the ups and downs of working in the industry.
-It was well attended, and called 'educational' and 'inspirational' by attendees.
-Once again, there were simply too many questions to answer in the time we had, so I asked the Guild for transcript and answered the remaining questions in writing.
-This post on Medium also contains a link to YouTube where you can see the whole interview.
+In November 2022 the Writers’ Guild of Great Britain kicked off a new series of events on games writing by interviewing me about the ups and downs of working in the industry.
+Attendees called it ‘educational’ and ‘inspirational’; there's a link to the recording on YouTube in this article.

 Lecture videos